Mandurah line: Station construction

 The nine stations between Canning Bridge and Mandurah were grouped into three packages.
 In September 2003, the state government called for expressions of interest for the three station packages.
 The Package D contract, which was for Canning Bridge, Bull Creek and Murdoch stations, was awarded to John Holland for $32 million in November 2004.
 In March 2005, the Package B contract, which was for Cockburn Central, Kwinana and Wellard stations, was awarded to a joint venture between DORIC Constructions and Brierty Contractors for $32 million.
 Package C was divided into two contracts, which were awarded in June 2005 for a total of $38 million.
-The contract for Rockingham and Warnbro stations was awarded to the DORIC Brierty Joint Venture and the contract for Mandurah station was awarded to JM and ED Moore.
+The contract for Rockingham and Warnbro stations was awarded to the DORIC–Brierty Joint Venture, and the contract for Mandurah station was awarded to JM and ED Moore.

 By the end of 2005, construction had begun on most stations.
-Cockburn Central, Kwinana, Wellard and Mandurah stations reached practical completion in January or February 2007, Rockingham and Warnbro stations reached practical completion in March or April, and Canning Bridge, Bull Creek and Murdoch stations reached practical completion in June 2007.
+All stations between Canning Bridge and Mandurah reached practical completion in the first half of 2007: Cockburn Central, Kwinana, Wellard and Mandurah stations in January or February, Rockingham and Warnbro stations in March or April, and Canning Bridge, Bull Creek and Murdoch stations in June.

-Other
+Train control system and depot

 Package G was for a new train control system for the Southern Suburbs Railway and the existing network, which used a system installed in 1989.
-The contract for that was awarded to Union Switch & Signal in July 2003 for $10.6 million.
+The Package G contract was awarded to Union Switch & Signal for $10.6 million in July 2003.
 The new system was launched on 4 July 2005.
-Nowergup railcar depot on the Joondalup line was built by EDI Rail and Bombardier Transportation as part of the contract to construct the B-series trains.
+Package H was for minor works for the integration of the Mandurah line with the rest of the network, such as modifications to the power distribution system in the Perth CBD area.
+EDI Rail and Bombardier Transportation built Nowergup railcar depot on the Joondalup line as part of the contract to construct the B-series trains.
 The depot opened on 13 June 2004.